markwhitaker/cake-android-client/README.md

 I've followed the instructions in the project's original README.txt file.
 I've also tried to limit the time I spent on it to a few hours as indicated.

-Given more time and a freer rein, here are some additional changes I would consider making.
+In summary, I've done the following:

+* Fixed the defects in the original project, including making the HTTP requests resilient to redirects
+* Tidied and refactored the code for better readability and maintainability
+* Hooked up the dummy Refresh menu item so it does refresh the data
+* Improved the layout files and remove unnecessary nesting
+* Added a progress indicator when data is loading, and an error message when the data cannot be retrieved

+As the brief didn't ask for tests I haven't implemented any, but I have removed static methods as a first step towards more testable, mockable code.
+See below for more comments on testing.

 ### Third-party libraries

-Third-party libraries can be a double-edged sword: they help us avoid reinventing the wheel, but at the expense of increasing the app's DEX method count and surrendering maintenance responsibility to a third party that may not be reliable.
-They can also come with a steep learning curve and insufficient documentation.
+Third-party libraries are a double-edged sword: they help us avoid reinventing the wheel, but at the expense of increasing the app's method count and surrendering maintenance responsibility to a third party that may not be dependable.
+Some also come with a steep learning curve and insufficient documentation.
+I always look at the balance of benefit vs. risk before using them.

-If I were free to use third-party libraries for this app I would have liked to use **Retrofit** and **Gson** for the API layer, and **Picasso** for loading the thumbnail images.
+In this case, HTTP code is difficult to get right and costly to implement, so I'd add the well-supported libraries **Retrofit**, **Gson** and **Picasso** for doing the HTTP work.

 ### App architecture and testability